 It also ties into the idea of a natural form of beauty and style that unveils a kind of truth.
 That’s why, to me, the French woman concept only represents a certain style.
 It’s not unlike other traits you could admire in other women around the world representative of their cultures and countries.
 It relates to people’s preferences and shouldn’t be a definite judgment on how women should look.
 I personally like some of its variations (even though I like elaborate styles too) and that’s why I’ll talk about them but not necessarily under the “French woman way” tag.

 So yes, I am and will continue to be guilty of watching tutorials and how-tos about French women’s style, makeup and hairstyle and I will even try to contribute to it occasionally on this blog.
-Actually, I find some of the French icons inspiring and that’s why I’ll start a category of posts about them.
 Ultimately, being a French woman to me is being open minded, curious, independent and always ready to have a laugh.